billti/esLang/README.md

 A simple project for implementing a basic VSPackage and Language Service for VS 2017.

-This uses the Managed Package Framework and 'legacy' interfaces currently, not the newer MEF object model (or the Roslyn APIs).
+The .es classifier uses the Managed Package Framework and 'legacy' interfaces currently, not the newer MEF object model (or the Roslyn APIs).

+The .mjs classifier uses the new MEF based model.

 ## Notes